What Would an LLM Do? Evaluating Large Language Models for Policymaking to Alleviate Homelessness: Methodology

 \subsubsection{Policy Annotation and Ethical Grounding}

 Beyond the narrative context, every policy option in the benchmark is linked to one or more human capabilities.
-These annotations (explicitly linking to capabilities) serve two roles: (\emph{i}) they can guide evaluators (human or model) toward understanding the ethical aspirations behind each intervention, and (\emph{ii}) they provide a means for measuring whether LLM recommendations favour certain types of capabilities over others.
-Annotating the policies in the framework of the Capability Approch involved identifying the core goal of each policy---whether it primarily protects life and physical health, fosters social belonging, supports practical agency, or promotes other types of individual freedom---and mapping that to the relevant capability.
+These tags serve two roles: (\emph{i}) they can guide evaluators (human or model) toward understanding the ethical aspirations behind each intervention, and (\emph{ii}) they provide a means for measuring whether LLM recommendations favor certain types of capabilities over others.
+Annotating the policies in the framework of the Capability Approach involved identifying the core goal of each policy --whether it primarily protects life and physical health, fosters social belonging, supports practical agency, or promotes other types of individual freedom -- and mapping that to the relevant capability.